Correctly-performed circumcisions are least likely to require revisions.

-The following infant penis shapes may require special circumcision considerations or be performed by a pediatric urologist.
-(Hover over the images to identify each type.)
+The following infant penis shapes may require special circumcision considerations or require that circumcision be performed by a pediatric urologist:

-#2 Webbed Penis: This mild deformity is more of a “tepee” shape (while the normal uncircumcised penis is more of a “rocket” shape).
-In this case, a circumcision, if not done very carefully, may result in too much external shaft skin being removed.
-This may require a surgical circumcision in the operating room, not circumcision by a clamp or plastic ring device.
+#1 Webbed Penis: This mild deformity is more of a “tepee” shape and the normal uncircumcised penis is more of a “rocket” shape.
+In other words, a circumcision, if not done very carefully, may result in too much external shaft skin being removed.
+This may require a circumcision done in the operating room that is done surgically and not by a clamp or plastic ring device.
 Also, regardless of the technique used, it will probably require the parents to ‘pop out’ the glans (head) often to make sure the shaft skin relaxes and allows easy exposure for future care and exposure.

-#3 Concealed/Hidden Penis: This is a significant penile abnormality that should be addressed by a specialist (pediatric urologist) especially if circumcision is desired.
+#2 Concealed/Hidden Penis: This is a significant penile abnormality that should be addressed by a specialist (pediatric urologist), especially if circumcision is desired.
 An excellent outcome should be expected.
-The penis is normal, just the external skin is deficient.
-This also will probably require a formal circumcision in the operating room, and for the parents to regularly ‘pop out’ the penis until all the shaft skin relaxes.
+The penis is normal, only the external skin is deficient.
+This also will probably require a formal circumcision in the operating room, and require the parents to regularly ‘pop out’ the penis until all the shaft skin relaxes.

-#4 Mild Chordee: This deformity is usually caused by deficient foreskin development under the penis.
+#3 Mild Chordee: This deformity is usually caused by deficient foreskin development under the penis.
 Instead of having equal foreskin all around the penis, this chordee deformity has all the foreskin on the back side of the penis near the abdomen.
 Many of these children will have some curvature of the penis, especially with erection.
-This deformity is also usually mild and easily corrected in the operating room by a pediatric urologist and an excellent outcome is usually obtained.
-If uncorrected, the penis will have an odd shape since it will never have a normal, uncircumcised appearance and may have curvature.
+This deformity is also usually mild and easily corrected in the operating room by a pediatric urologist, and an excellent outcome is usually obtained.
+If uncorrected, the penis will have an odd shape, since it will never have a normal uncircumcised appearance and may have curvature.